rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

    4. Write your MATCH statement

   <br>

-  Here’s some examples that are based on the software nodes and manufacturer node:
+  The following diagram shows the nodes and relationships that are used in the query examples that follow:
   <br>
   ![API Image](/images/sw_relat.png)<br>&nbsp;
   <br>

-  <b>Query Intent:</b> Get software that is manufactured by Oracle and return the manufactuer, product name, version, releasea, and edition.br>
+  <b>Query Intent:</b> Get software that is manufactured by Oracle and return the manufactuer, product name, version, releasea, and edition.<br>

     * The first node to reference is the `MANUFACTURER` and you use relationships to connect the other nodes.<br>
     * Use MATCH to select the `MANUFACTURER` node and then connect to the software product, software version, software version, software release, and software edition by using relationships as shown in the following query:<br>